awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

     ec2 = 2015-03-01
     cloudfront = 2015-09-017
 ```
+This setting does not have an environment variable or command line parameter equivalent\.

 * [aws\_access\_key\_id](cli-chap-configure.md#cli-quick-configuration-creds) *
 Specifies the AWS access key used as part of the credentials to authenticate the command request\.
 Although this can be stored in the `config` file, we recommend that you store this in the `credentials` file\.
 Can be overridden by the `AWS_ACCESS_KEY_ID` environment variable\.
-Note that you can't specify the access key ID as a command line option\.
+You can't specify the access key ID as a command line option\.

 ```
 aws_access_key_id = 123456789012